apache/accumulo-website/_docs-2/administration/in-depth-install.md

 3. Optionally, choose a different location for Accumulo logs using `$ACCUMULO_LOG_DIR`

-Accumulo uses `HADOOP_HOME` and `ZOOKEEPER_HOME` to locate Hadoop and Zookeeper jars and add them the `CLASSPATH` variable.
+Accumulo uses `HADOOP_HOME` and `ZOOKEEPER_HOME` to locate Hadoop and Zookeeper jars and add them to the `CLASSPATH` variable.
 If you are running a vendor-specific release of Hadoop or Zookeeper, you may need to change how your `CLASSPATH` is built in [accumulo-env.sh].
 If Accumulo has problems later on finding jars, run `accumulo classpath` to print Accumulo's classpath.